The surprising city wildlife across the USA

 Mountain lions in Los Angeles, California

 Just two cities in the world are home to wild big cats – Mumbai, India and Los Angeles, California.
 Studies show there are probably 75 mountain lions living in the Santa Monica Mountains alone, but numbers are dwindling.
-Save LA Cougars are fundraising to build a crossing over the 101 Freeway which would allow the animals more space to mix and roam.
-Check out the P22 Mountain Lion of Hollywood Facebook page too for details of P22, the animal who was the subject of the 2017 documentary The Cat That Changed America, plus updates on a virtual festival in October 2020.
+Save LA Cougars is fundraising to complete a crossing over the 101 Freeway which allows the animals more space to mix and roam.
+For more info on LA's cougars, check out the 2017 documentary The Cat That Changed America, which tells the story of a celebrity cougar that lived for years in Griffith Park.

 floridastateparks.org/Kamira/Shutterstock